The Benefits of Intermittent Fasting

 As always, discuss this with your doctor who will be able to support your plan to get lighter, fitter and healthier.
 Talking to your doctor is also a must if you are on any medications or have any co-existing diseases.
 For example, diabetes or hypertension may require a reduction or even a cessation in treatment, and it must be your doctor who guides you through this reduction in treatments.
 How exciting would that be!

-Unlock the rest of this article by joining our global community of Whisperers.
-It's free and instant to become a member, simply sign up to our newsletter.
-We send newsletters periodically and you can unsubscribe at any time.
+If you enjoyed this article then consider signing up to our newsletter.
+It's free and instant to become a member.
+We send newsletters once a month and you can unsubscribe at any time.